Megidd/BESO/README.md

 # Commands

 This plugin offers a `BESOTopologyOptimization` command to optimize usage process.
-Making sure your 3D model has maximum strength and minimum weight[^1].
+Making sure your 3D model has maximum strength and minimum weight.

 ## `BESOTopologyOptimization` command

-This command helps you optimize the toplogy of 3D model[^1].
+This command helps you optimize the toplogy of 3D model.
 You can keep the model strength while decreasing its weight.
 The finite element analysis - FEA - along with topology optimization are the technologies under the hood.
 FEA will be done according to user-selected loads and restraints.
 An optimized 3D model will be generated.
 Some elements of the original 3D model are removed without affecting the required strength.

 ![Topology optimization]( RhinoCommon/doc/BESO-org.png "Topology optimization")

 When its development is finished, it will provide an alternative for what Frustum does.
 The figure below is taken from Frustum.

 ![How Frustum optimizes 3D models]( RhinoCommon/doc/Frustum.webp " How Frustum optimizes 3D models")

-[^1]: This command is not available yet.
-It's being developed.